sebastian-lerner/nodejs-circleci-runner/aws_config/readme.md

 Add the following key value pairs:

-`resource_class` - The resource class for the Runner in CCI in the format username/class-name `circle_token` - This will be a CircleCI [personal token](https://circleci.com/docs/2.0/managing-api-tokens/) for polling the Runner API - it s not the runner token used in the installation script above.
+`resource_class` - The resource class for the runner in CCI in the format username/class-name `circle_token` - This will be a CircleCI [personal token](https://circleci.com/docs/2.0/managing-api-tokens/) for polling the runner API - it is not the runner token used in the installation script above.

 For Encryption key leave it as `aws/secretsmanager`.